thefitri/CTF_Writeups/CBCTF_2019_Finals_Web_1_Hit_Em_Up.md

 found = False;

 def visit():
-  # basically curl a website and split the lines into a list
+  # Load the website and split the HTML lines into a list.
   r = requests.get('http://hitemup.cb.ctf:8181/')
   lines = r.content.split("\n")

-  # loop through each line in the list, reverse the text, find the visitor count line and get the visitor count.
+  # loop through each line in the list.
   for line in lines:
+    # remove whitespace and reverse the text.
     reverse = line.strip()[::-1]

+    # Check if the word visitor is in the line, that's where the visitor count is located.
     if "visitor" in reverse:
+      # split the line into a list, take index 3 (the count), strip the "th" and change to int.
       visit_no = int(reverse.split()[3][0:-2])
       print visit_no

-      # check if visitor count is equal to 1500 or if dividable by 1500 using modulus
+      # check if visitor count is equal to 1500 or if divisible by 1500 using modulus.
-      # if True, print the whole content of the website
+      # if True and only if True, print the whole content of the website.
       if visit_no % 1500 == 0:
         print r.content
         found = True;

+# run the visit() function defined earlier untli the flag is found.
 while (not found):
     visit()
 ```

-Since I'm a python noob.
+Since I'm a Python noob.
 The script didn't actually stop when it found the flag.
 So I simply stared at the numbers printed on the screen until the flag is found (a bunch of HTML will suddenly appear amongst the numbers) and manually stop the script (CTRL + z).

 I didn't manage to capture what I found but basically, that's how you get the flag.